Portobello Sage-Stuffed Acorn Squash.

 - Sea salt, black pepper to taste

-- Position oven rack to center position, then preheat oven to 400°F. Spray a large baking dish with non-stick cooking spray and set aside.
+- Position oven rack to the center position, then preheat oven to 400°F. Spray a large baking dish with non-stick cooking spray and set aside.

 - Place the acorn squash halves cut side up in the prepared baking dish and brush cut edges with one tablespoon olive oil.
 Season with salt and black pepper, to taste.
 Place baking dish on center rack in pre-heated oven and roast for 40 minutes, or until the squash is fork tender.

 - In the meantime, heat the remaining olive oil in a large skillet over medium heat.
 Add minced garlic and pancetta and cook, occasionally stirring, until lightly browned, approximately 2-3 minutes.